BarbettaSimone/LeetCodeProblems/README.md

+Not always impossible projects, sometimes something simple.
-A simple tool to select the various LeetCode exercises, insert the values and check the results from my personal leetcode problems solutions
+A simple tool to select the various LeetCode exercises, insert the values and check the results from my personal leetcode problems' solutions.